 Stillitron Language Courses

 As far as I can tell, the Stillitron language courses components comprised: (a) the electronic connector depicted above, (b) 10 textbooks, divided into 50 lessons, and (c) a set of 10 audio cassettes.
 It would appear that the programmed learning method was employed along with a heavy reliance, in the initial stages at least, on comic-strip-style drawings as visual cues.
 It seems to me that these were beginners’-level courses only.
 The images above and below were drawn from offers for incomplete sets that I discovered on eBay.
 These self-instruction courses were available for the study of English, French, German, Spanish, and possibly other languages.
-I have come across examples from an English-base and from an Italian-base, which suggests to me that the courses were likely available in other base-languages.
+I have come across examples from an English-base, an Italian-base, a Spanish base, and a German base, all of which suggests to me that the courses were likely available in other base-languages.
 The publisher Grolier Inc., or Grolier International Inc., seems to have published editions of these courses under their own imprint.

 The image below is possibly that of a multi-lingual User Guide.
 Astute readers will note that the image depicting the 10 course books, above, includes a User Guide in Italian.

 These courses were used “extensively throughout the British schooling system in the 1960s.”
 Perhaps some of the long-in-the-tooth U.K. members will recall having used this in their language classes?